 - The literature review is relevant, comprehensive and up-to-date

 - Evidence supports authors’ arguments

-- Paper makes contributions (or, has potential to make contributions) to the field
+- Paper makes useful contributions (or, has the potential to make contributions) to the field

 Journal Publication Opportunity